 iSing: How do you stay motivated?

 SB: Deliberate practice isn’t necessarily fun – it’s repeating the same thing over and over again, focusing on a single word or a specific sound.
-There are times when I’m just so driven and motivated that I can’t stop myself from practising and there are times when I don’t feel like practising at all.
+There are times when I’m just so driven and motivated that I can’t stop myself from practising and there are times when I don’t feel like it at all.
 I’ve found I need “commitments” to motivate me.
 For example, if I have a performance coming up I’ll be much more motivated to practice out of fear that it will sound bad.

 iSing: You worked closely with a vocal coach to improve your voice.
 How did he help?